Graduate School

 • Generalize.

-• Include cliches.
+• Include cliches or gimmicks.

 • Be comical (a little humor is okay but remember it can be misconstrued).